India women's national under-17 football team

 The Indian women's national under-17 football team represents India in international women's under-17 football.
 The team is controlled by the governing body for football in India, the All India Football Federation (AIFF).
-The federation is currently a member of the Asian Football Confederation (AFC) and the regional South Asian Football Federation (SAFF).
+The federation is a member of the Asian Football Confederation (AFC) and the regional South Asian Football Federation (SAFF).

-The team have only participated once in the AFC U-17 Women's Championship, back during the tournament's inaugural edition.
+The team have only participated once in the AFC U-17 Women's Asian Cup, back during the tournament's inaugural edition.

 History

 FIFA U-17 Women's World Cup

 FIFA first organised the U-17 Women's World Cup in the year 2008 and has since organised it on every even years.
 From Asia, the top three teams from AFC U-16 Women's Championship get qualified for the world cup, but India failed to qualify any of AFC championships since 2007 edition to 2017, thus failed to qualify for the first six editions of the World Cup.

 India is selected as the host of the 2022 FIFA U-17 Women's World Cup and thus automatically got qualified for the tournament.
 It is supposed to be their first participation in the World Cup, but their participation was under threat after the All India Football Federation was suspended by FIFA and the hosting rights for the tournament were stripped from India.
 However, the AIFF was later reinstated by FIFA and the tournament rights were given back to India, confirming their participation for the tournament.